ilkkamtk/hybridisovellukset/Week2/03-react-routing.md

   a web application are handled by the browser.
 This often involves JavaScript frameworks like React, Angular, or Vue.js.
-- **Changing Views without Full Page Reload:** Client-side routing enables seamless navigation within a web app by updating the URL and rendering content dynamically without reloading the entire page.
+- **Changing Views without Full Page Reload:** Client-side routing enables seamless navigation within a web app by updating the URL and rendering content dynamically without reloading the entire page. (like Single-page application (SPA)).

 ## Server-Side Routing